-When a take home exam is given as the final assignment in a course, the following regulations will apply:
+When a take home exam is given as the final assignment in a course, the following regulations will be applied:

 - 1. The exam will be distributed to the students on the date that appears online (under final exam dates). - 2.
-Students will submit the exam according to the date given by the lecturer, which will be no less than 48 hours and no more than 7 days after the exam is distributed to the students. - 3.
+Students will submit the exam according to the date given by the lecturer, which will be no more than 72 hours after the exam is distributed to the students. - 3.
 All exams will be submitted electronically via email or Moodle to the lecturer, with a copy to the program administration. - 4.
 Lecturers have 14 days to submit the exam grades from the given due date.